Blady-Com/gnoga/docs/user_guide.md

 make
 ```

-If your development environment does not, open the Makefile and follow the directions in the Makefile to switch the build toos to use gnatmake.
+If your development environment does not, open the Makefile and follow the directions in the Makefile to switch the build tools to use gnatmake.
 Then run as above:

 ```
 make
 ```

 This should build the Gnoga framework, the snake and mine_detector demo and the tutorials.
-You can give a try out now by typing:
+You can give it a try now by typing:

 ```
 bin/snake  or   bin/mine_detector
 ```

-This will run the snake demo.
-Open a browser and type http://127.0.0.1:8080 this will connect you to the demo and you can play the classic snake game or a mine detection simulator (read the instructions as there is less guess work used in this version and only numbered tiles are clickable).
+This will run the snake demo or mine-detector game.
+Open a browser and type http://127.0.0.1:8080; this will connect you to the demo and you can play the classic snake game or a mine detection simulator (read the instructions as there is less guess work used in this version and only numbered tiles are clickable).

 ### Installing Gnoga